 Do you remember spinning yourself around as a child, purposefully trying to create that feeling of a spinning room?
 Fortunately, this “fun” self-induced room spinning only lasts for a few brief seconds and then disappears.
 Many people, however, feel this type of dizziness chronically.
 You may feel a sense that you or your environment is moving or spinning, even though it isn’t.
 You might also feel lightheaded, or like you are floating or rocking.
 Some people feel as though they are heavy or are being pulled in one direction.
 Without any known triggers or apparent causes, this dizziness can occur spontaneously and last for hours, or even days.

 Vertigo and dizziness is actually not a true diagnosis, but is a symptom of a problem in your Vestibular System – the part of your inner ear or brain that controls your balance and eye movement.
 This means that the cause of dizziness actually lies in your vestibular system.
 Many problems of the Vestibular System are caused by injury, disease, your environment or may be genetic.

 Common problems of the Vestibular System which may cause symptoms of vertigo and/or dizziness

-- Wake up and feel dizzy in the morning
+- Waking up and feeling dizzy in the morning

 - Dizziness when lying down

 - Labyrinthitis or Vestibular neuritis

 How to Fix Vertigo and Dizziness => Vestibular Rehabilitation Therapy (VRT)

 Patients who come to us for help include those of you who have an acute or abrupt problem following surgery or early onset of a problem of your vestibular system, or those of you who have suffered symptoms for long periods of time.
 Many of you have had unsuccessful medical treatment in the past.